-LivePanel Switcher enables switching for less demanding productions, presenting a basic user interface.
-You can
+LivePanel Switcher presenting a basic user interface for switching less-demanding productions.
+You can:

-- · Tap a viewport for a video input. - · Take the input to Program output, or swipe it horizontally to take with a transition. - · Select transition effects for the switcher, an M/E, DSK, or KEY layer. - · Select a Comp to completely change your composition, with a single tap.
+- Tap a viewport for a video input. - Take the input to Program output, or swipe it horizontally to take with a transition. - Select transition effects for the switcher, an M/E, DSK, or KEY layer. - Select a Comp to completely change your composition, with a single tap.